Teaching Machine Learning Fundamentals with LEGO Robotics: Results

-\Cref{tab:ai_perception} illustrates how participants’ perceptions of AI shifted between the pre- and post-assessment.
-While general domain-related terms, as well as descriptions of applications, perceptions, and abstract concepts, remained largely consistent, the word “danger” disappeared from post-assessment responses.
-At the same time, participants began using specific machine learning terms, including “agent,” “rewards,” “data,” “linear regression,” and “supervised learning”, which implies that participants developed a more precise and technical comprehension of underlying machine learning concepts.
+\Cref{tab:ai_perception} illustrates changes in participants' AI-related terminology between the pre- and post-assessment.
+While general domain-related terms, as well as descriptions of applications, perceptions, and abstract concepts, remained largely consistent, the word ``danger" disappeared from post-assessment responses.
+At the same time, participants began using specific machine learning terms, including ``agent," ``rewards," ``data," ``linear regression," and ``supervised learning", which suggests increased familiarity with algorithm-specific vocabulary.